integralfx/MemTestHelper/DDR4 OC Guide.md

   `3000 / 16 = 187.5` but `3200 / 18 = 177.78`.
   As you can see, 3000 15-16-16 is a tighter bin than 3200 16-18-18.
 This means that a kit rated for 3000 15-16-16 will probably be able to do 3200 16-18-18 but a kit rated for 3200 16-18-18 might not be able to do 3000 15-16-16.

+### Maximum Recommended Daily Voltage
+* [JEDEC (p.174)](http://www.softnology.biz/pdf/JESD79-4B.pdf) specifies that the absolute maximum is 1.50v.
+  > Stresses greater than those listed under “Absolute Maximum Ratings” may cause permanent damage to the device.
+This is a stress rating only and functional operation of the device at these or any other conditions above those indicated in the operational sections of this specification is not implied.
+Exposure to absolute maximum rating conditions for extended periods may affect reliability.
+* That being said, I'd only recommend running 1.50v on B-die as it's known to have high voltage tolerance.
+For every other IC, 1.45v is the max recommended daily voltage.

 ## Integrated Memory Controller (IMC)
 ### Intel - LGA1151
 * Intel's IMC is pretty strong, so it shouldn't be the bottleneck when overclocking.